 Develop a Business Plan for the Future.
 You should outline clear-cut, short-, medium-, and long-term business goals for your successor(s), along with an action plan for achieving them.
 The business plan should include budgets and financial forecasts that can adapt to changing conditions in both the industry and the economy.

 Choose a Transfer Strategy.
 Depending on the type of business, its value, and your personal financial situation and goals, you’ll need to determine the best transfer strategy for your business.
 There are a variety of ways to structure and fund buy-sell agreements.
 For transfers to family members or charity, gifting may be a viable option.
-Consult your tax and legal professionals for specific guidance.
+Consult your tax and a law firm focused on business planning for specific guidance.